-- A. Philosophy.
-The Board of Directors fosters and encourages a corporate environment of strong disclosure controls and procedures, including internal controls, fiscal accountability, high ethical standards and compliance with applicable policies, laws and regulations. - B. Access to Management.
-The Board of Directors has complete access to Baxter's management.
-It is assumed that Board members will use judgment to be sure that this contact is not distracting to the business operations of the Company and that the Chief Executive Officer be appropriately informed of such contact. - С. Related Person Transactions.
-The Board of Directors recognizes that related person transactions present a heightened risk of conflicts of interest.
-Accordingly, the Corporate Governance Committee has been charged with reviewing related person transactions regardless of whether the transactions are reportable pursuant to Item 404 of Regulation S-K under the Securities Exchange Act of 1934, as amended.
+- C. Access to Management.
+The Board of Directors has complete access to Baxter's management, including to Baxter's Chief Compliance Officer.
+It is assumed that Board members will use judgment to be sure that this contact is not distracting to the business operations of the Company and that the Chief Executive Officer be appropriately informed of such contact. - Related Person Transactions.
+The Board of Directors recognizes that related person transactions D. present a heightened risk of conflicts of interest.
+Accordingly, the Nominating, Corporate Governance & Public Policy Committee has been charged with reviewing related person transactions regardless of whether the transactions are reportable pursuant to Item 404 of Regulation S-K under the Securities Exchange Act of 1934, as amended.
 For purposes of these guidelines, a "related person transaction" is any transaction in which the Company was or is to be a participant and in which any related person has a direct or indirect material interest other than transactions that involve less than \$50,000 when aggregated with all similar transactions.
-For any related person transaction to be consummated or to continue, the Corporate Governance Committee must approve or ratify the transaction.
-The Corporate Governance Committee reviews related person transactions as they arise and are reported to the Committee.
-The Corporate Governance Committee also reviews materials prepared by the Corporate Secretary to determine whether any related person transactions have occurred that have not been reported.
+For any related person transaction to be consummated or to continue, the Nominating, Corporate Governance & Public Policy Committee must approve or ratify the transaction.
+The Nominating, Corporate Governance & Public Policy Committee reviews related person transactions as they arise and are reported to such committee.
+The Nominating, Corporate Governance & Public Policy Committee also reviews materials prepared by the Corporate Secretary to determine whether any related person transactions have occurred that have not been reported.
 These materials are prepared based in part upon information provided by executive officers and directors in their D&O questionnaires as well as a review of certain accounting records of the Company.
 It is the Company's policy to disclose all related person transactions in the Company's applicable filings to the extent required by the Securities Act of 1933 and the Securities Exchange Act of 1934 and the rules and regulations promulgated thereunder.

-For purposes of these guidelines, a "related person" is any person who is, or at any time since the beginning of the Company's last fiscal year was fathers-in-law, sons and daughters-in-law, brothers and sisters-in-law, and anyone (other than employees) who shares such person's home.
+For purposes of these guidelines, a "related person" is any person who is, or at any time since the beginning of the Company's last fiscal year was